Cosmetic dentistry: Reshaping

 Tooth reshaping removes parts of the enamel to improve the appearance of the tooth.
 It may be used to correct a small chip, or to alter the length, shape or position of teeth, as well as when there is tooth size discrepancy; it can be used to correct crooked or excessively long teeth.
 The removed enamel is irreplaceable, and may sometimes expose dentin.
 It is also known as enameloplasty, odontoplasty, contouring, recontouring, cosmetic contouring, slenderizing, stripping.
 This procedure offers fast results and can even be a substitute for braces under certain circumstances.

 Bonding

 Bonding is a process in which an enamel-like dental composite material is color matched, applied to a tooth's surface, sculpted into proper tooth contour, hardened and then polished.
-An examples of a bonded restorations are inlays and onlays, which are used to repair decayed & cracked teeth.
+This process utilizes dental adhesives, which are solutions of resin monomers that make the resin–dental substrate interaction possible.
+They are mainly classified into two techniques: self-etch or etch-and-rinse.
+Examples of bonded restorations include inlays and onlays, which are used to repair decayed and cracked teeth.
 Teeth damaged by small to moderate decay, erosion, or small fractures can be repaired with direct composite restorations bonded to the teeth.
 Aesthetics are especially critical in anterior composite restorations.

+Modern composite resins are available in different formulations, including nanofill and nanohybrid types.
+Nanofill composites contain extremely small filler particles (in the nanometre range), allowing for a very smooth surface finish and high polish retention, which can be beneficial for anterior restorations.
+Nanohybrid composites combine nanometre-sized fillers with larger particles, aiming to provide both excellent aesthetics and improved mechanical strength, making them suitable for both anterior and posterior restorations.